divakar2121/proteometools-analysis/README.md

 #  My Proteomics Analysis Journey

-Hi there!
 Welcome to my proteomics analysis project.
 I'm learning computational proteomics and wanted to share my journey analyzing mass spectrometry data.

 ##  What is this project about?